HotSense

 Welcome to HotSense: The ACM International Workshop on Thermal Sensing and Computing

 Thermal is the new visual—with privacy.
 As smart systems move ever deeper into our homes, hospitals, factories, and cities, the demand for privacy-preserving, spatially rich, and context-aware sensing has never been greater.
-HotSense is the first dedicated workshop to explore the full stack of thermal sensing and computing, bringing together researchers from mobile computing, embedded systems, HCI, computer vision, robotics, and AI to chart this fast-emerging frontier.
+HotSense @ UbiComp/ISWC 2026 is the second dedicated workshop to explore the full stack of thermal sensing and computing, bringing together researchers from mobile computing, embedded systems, HCI, computer vision, robotics, and AI to chart this fast-emerging frontier.

 From gesture recognition to depth estimation, from indoor localization to human-machine interaction, from health monitoring to emergency response, thermal sensing offers a powerful yet underexplored modality for ubiquitous computing.
 With increasingly accessible and compact sensors (e.g., FLIR, Melexis, Meridian), researchers are deploying thermal systems where traditional vision and RF sensing fall short, whether in low-light, occluded, or privacy-sensitive environments.

-HotSense @ MobiCom 2025 offers a timely, interdisciplinary venue to shape the future of thermal computing:
+HotSense @ UbiComp/ISWC 2026 offers a timely, interdisciplinary venue to shape the future of thermal computing:

 • Share cutting-edge results and platforms

-• Spark dialogue between mobile systems and vision communities
+• Spark dialogue between ubiquitous computing, wearable systems, HCI, and vision communities

 • Build a global research network around thermal sensing